KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 ### Fading back (animation-outro)

-Now let's do the same thing for fading back.
+Now let’s do the same thing for fading back.

 ```scss
 @keyframes fade-back {